jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

   end
 ```

 Another auxiliary function has been added `normalize_hostname` because when retrieving the hostname of some dockers this hostname contains the `--net-alias` as part of it.
-This can cause confusion on libcluster so it was needed to remove it.
+This can cause confusion on Libcluster so it was needed to remove it.

 ``` Elixir
   def normalize_hostname(hostname) do